Skip to content

 In the 19th century, dandyism promoted extravagant costume and opulent lifestyles closely associated with aristocracy.
 Dandies provided a surprisingly consistent foil for Melville's satire, while scantily-clad Polynesians dramatized his philosophy of austere egalitarianism, ala Thoreau, Tolstoy, and others.

 The sacred and profane aspects of ceremonial clothing were treated by Melville in "The Whiteness of the Whale" and "The Cassock" chapters of Moby-Dick, respectively.
-And even the Pale Usher is "threadbare in coat, heart, body, and brain."
 For Edward Carpenter, clothing's spiritual significance was in its ability to stifle both body and soul: "one might almost as well be in one's coffin as in the stiff layers of buckram-like clothing commonly worn nowadays....
 Eleven layers between him and God! ....
 Who could be inspired under all this weight of tailordom?"

 Political revolutions and counter-revolutions can manifest sartorially, as in White-Jacket's fictionalized "Rebellion of the Beards."
 The psychologist J.C.
-Flügel protested the so-called "Great Male Renunciation" that stigmatized colorful menswear.
-He declared that "Our motto should be 'Better and Brighter Clothes,'" while (ironically) also prophesying that a more enlightened age would embrace a "nude future."
-His views were shared by the "Men's Dress Reform Party" and "Sunlight League"--the latter of which euphemistically promoted nudity as a form of alternative medicine deemed "helio-therapy."
-Despite their discontent, no protestors were known to publicly set fire to their unmentionables.
+Flügel protested the so-called "Great Male Renunciation" that stigmatized colorful menswear, while (ironically) also prophesying a more enlightened "nude future."
+His views were lobbied by the "Men's Dress Reform Party" and the "Sunlight League"--the latter of which euphemistically promoted nudity as "helio-therapy."
+While reminiscent of later Women's Liberation protests, there were no rumors of a Bonfire of the Unmentionables.

 Series schedule: